russmckendrick/records/content/albums/grave-dancers-union-7068256/index.md

 styles: ["Alternative Rock"]
 ---

 Grave Dancers Union is the sixth studio album by American alternative rock band Soul Asylum and was released in 1992.
-The album spent 76 weeks on the US Billboard music charts and was certified triple-platinum in 1993, establishing Soul Asylum as one of the most successful rock groups of the first half of the 1990s.
+The album features the single "Runaway Train", which reached number five on the Billboard Hot 100 and was the biggest hit of the Soul Asylum's career.
+The album is certified double platinum by the Recording Industry Association of America for sales of two million copies in the United States.